alflennik/use-flow/documentation/tutorial.md

   },
 ```

-If it's not preloading, maybe that means you never tried to preload anything.
+If it's not preloading, maybe that means you're not preloading.

 Let's try again.

-After a page refresh, I saw what I expected, an extra image was appearing in the network tab... and the image loading was now instantaneous.
+After a page refresh, I saw what I expected, an extra image was appearing in the network tab... and the image loading is now instantaneous.
 Great!

 Naturally the next thing to do is click through doggies as fast as I can.
 But boom, one doggy in and it seems we get stuck on a white screen.
 No errors.